Updated on March 20th, 2025

 6. Remain Supportive If Your Student Changes Majors

 A critical piece of advice to parents of college students is to remain supportive if your student decides to shift course and change majors.
-Eighty percent of students choose a new major at least once, and many will do so several times over the course of their academic careers.
+Did you know eighty percent of students choose a new major at least once, and many will do so several times over the course of their academic careers.

 What’s important is for your student to find a subject that genuinely ignites their passion.
 By doing so, their odds of career success are much higher.
+Career advising services play a crucial role in helping students align their educational journey with their future goals.
 Part of the college experience is exploration, and there’s a good chance they’ll find that another major resonates with them more than their initial pick.
 Embrace those discoveries as a parent, as your support can be a critical key to their overall success.

 7. Resist the Urge to Solve Every Problem

 Parents want to help their children thrive, but college is also an important transition into adulthood, a period of life where self-sufficiency is ultimately important.
+Trust in your child’s ability to navigate new challenges and develop problem-solving skills.
 While responding to genuine emergencies is undoubtedly fine, make sure you don’t try to solve every problem that arises for them.
+Parents should avoid solving their children’s problems, as it inhibits their ability to develop problem-solving skills.

 8. Make Sure You and Other Family Members Support Each Other